 With Heather out of the picture due to her illness, Kate was on her own, but having done so well at NIR relative to the squad boat, she was given the chance to show whether she could improve its speed.
 Some time trials were held at the Docks one evening where Ruth Howe rowed timed pieces with each of Kate and Anna Page in turn, which Kate won.

 The four and the pair for the Olympics were finally selected, and very quickly had to face the might of the world (including the Eastern bloc) at Lucerne regatta.

 Interlude: The quad

-Meanwhile, Rosie Mayglothling in her role as Women’s Squad Co-ordinator had been trying hard to get a quad going again, involving scullers from around the country.
-Mark Hayter was involved with coaching them and remembers seat racing trials with two quads.
-With very little time to gel the final crew together, he says, selection did take the individuals’ perceived ability and enthusiasm to adapt into account more than it would have if the group had had longer to form.
-As a result, the crew didn’t necessarily include the four fastest single scullers available and some of those who were not in the crew felt the process had been unfair.
+Further trials were then held for the quad that Rosie Mayglothling in her role as Women’s Squad Co-ordinator had been trying hard to get going along with Beryl Mitchell’s former coach Mark Hayter.
+After racing at NIR at Mark’s request, two-times Olympian Pauline Hart had withrawn from the group as she needed to spend the summer doing field work for her PhD.
+With very little time to gel the final crew together, Mark says, selection did take the individuals’ perceived ability and enthusiasm to adapt into account more than it would have if the group had had longer to form.
+As a result, the crew didn’t necessarily include the four fastest single scullers available and some of those who were not in the crew therefore felt the process had been unfair.

 Lucerne (15-17 June 1984)